Urban areas in Sweden: Statistics

 Before 2015 delimitation of localities were made by Statistics Sweden every five years, since then it is trialling a three-year update period.
 The number of urban areas in Sweden increased by 56 to 1,956 in 2010.
 A total of 8,016,000 – 85 per cent – of the Swedish population lived in an urban area; occupying only 1,3 per cent of Sweden's total land area, and the most populous urban area is Stockholm at 1,4 million people.

+There are over 2,000 urban areas in Sweden as defined by Statistics Sweden on 31 December 2023.
+The official term used by Statistics Sweden is "locality" (tätort) instead of "urban area" and they are defined as having a minimum of 200 inhabitants.

+As of December 2023, there are 125 localities with at least ten thousand inhabitants:

+The list is currently under update.